GHTassinari/LearningAds/README.md

 Rigth now it includes:

-- Every time a user enters the page, or click the "Landing Page" button, it will send me an event in Facebook Pixel.
+- Every time a user enters the page, or click the "Landing Page" button, it will send me an event on the Facebook business page.
+The landing page button counts as a register event.